vovchisko/brain-thing/README.md

 - Create/Edit in Obsidian → AI sees the update right away
 - Create/Edit through Claude → file appears in Obsidian immediately
 - Rename updates all `[[wikilinks]]` across the vault, same as Obsidian does
+- Settings changed on another machine → detected and applied automatically

 No import/export, no conflict resolution needed.
 You can have both open side by side.